All Episodes

 I want to say this.

-When are you and you I want you to bring your family to New York one day and come see my TV show as long as I still have one.
+I want you to bring your family to New York one day and come see my TV show as long as I still have one.

-So you work it out with Linda and let me know, all right?
+So, you work it out with Linda, and let me know, all right?

-The messages, the tweets, the Facebook messages, the the social media engagement with MediaEqualizer.com, and people's supportive messages to me.
+The messages, the tweets, the Facebook messages, the social media engagement with MediaEqualizer.com, and people's supportive messages to me.

-It it is it's taken me to a different place in terms of my drive, my desire, my motivation.
+It's taken me to a different place in terms of my drive, my desire, my motivation.

 And I'm very humbled by it all.

-I am working on a way to say thank you that I can't describe now.
+And I just can't say thank you enough, except I'm going to say this: I am working on a way to say thank you that I can't describe now.

-Um I've got three monologues tonight.
+I've got three monologues tonight.

 I've got to get out of my system.

-Number one is the terror threat in London, the attacks against the president for wanting to protect us, and how awful, god awful the media was this weekend, including by everybody at NBC.
+Number one is the terror threat in London, the attacks against the president for wanting to protect us, and how awful, god awful, the media was this weekend, including by everybody at NBC.

 We also have a whole segment on the credibility crisis at CNN.

-Oh, the president's a POS.
+Oh, the presidents of POS.

 And then, of course, they're orchestrating fake news.

-Uh we'll preview the Russia conspiracy Comey's testimony with Sarah Carter and John Solomon tonight.
+We'll preview the Russia conspiracy Comey's testimony with Sarah Carter and John Solomon tonight.

 Export Selection